Notaries are the oldest (and least known) branch of the legal profession in the UK.

 What are notaries?

-If you need a document to be verified for use overseas, chances are you will need a notary.
+If you need a document to be verified for use overseas, it is likely that are you will need a notary.

 Notaries provide services to businesses and individuals.
 Clients call on us for things like authentication and certification of documents.